UBogun/Xojo-pigpio/README.md

 ###Currently included
 (Besides a lot of fairly untested pigpio declares):
 * almost every pigpio method and property, including exception messages for easier debugging.
-Basically only the scripts section and two or three bulk methods are missing where I am unsuere about the structure being used.
+Basically only the scripts section and two or three bulk methods are missing where I am unsure about the structure being used.
 * LCD Display class with rough Umlaut translation
 * Button class with interrupts enabling background responses
 * Interrupt-driven IRMotionDetector class